Is weed legal in New Jersey?

 Where is it safe to consume marijuana in New Jersey?

-New Jersey medical marijuana patients may only consume cannabis in the privacy of their homes.
+Adults and medical marijuana patients in New Jersey may only consume cannabis in the privacy of their homes.
+Some dispensaries may have cannabis consumption areas for patients.
 Smoking medical marijuana falls under the same regulations as tobacco smoking in the Smoke-Free Air Act.

 Possession and cultivation limits